-To improve its efficiency, the Board delegates tasks to its Audit, Risk and Compliance; Human Resources and Remuneration, and Nomination Committees.
-In addition, Company Directors is advised on policy matters by three committees of senior practising directors and technical experts-Corporate Governance, Law and Reporting and is advised on matters of importance to Chairmen of Australian companies by the Chairman's Forum.
-The Board reviews and ratifies the Terms of Reference of all of these committees and their membership annually.
+To improve its efficiency and effectiveness, the Board has established an Audit, Risk and Compliance Committee, a Human Resources and Remuneration Committee, and a Nomination Committee.
+During the financial year the Board established a Strategy Committee, whose objective is to assist the Board with oversight of responsibilities for the development and effective implementation of the Company Directors' strategy.
+This Committee will first meet in September of next financial year.
+The Committee will comprise no fewer than three members of the Board, at least one of whom is to be a National Director.
+In addition, Company Directors is advised on policy matters by three committees of senior practising directors and technical experts-Corporate Governance, Law and Reporting-and is advised on matters of importance to the office of Chairman of Australian companies by the Chairman's Forum.
+The Board reviews and ratifies the Terms of Reference of these committees and their membership annually.